scicomp-durham/COMP52315/site/content/exercises/exercise07.md

 ---
-title: "Loop tiling matrix transpose"
+title: "The effect of loop tiling on matrix transposition"
 weight: 7
 katex: true
-draft: true
+bookHidden: true
 ---

-# The effect of loop tiling on matrix transpose
+# The effect of loop tiling on matrix transposition

 In lectures, we saw a model for throughput of a matrix transpose operation.
 Here we're going to look at the effect on throughput of